Charter schools in the United States: Texas study, 2020

+Massachusetts and North Carolina, 2022

+A 2022 study found that charter school openings in Massachusetts and North Carolinahad no impact on student achievement, but caused a reduction in public school enrollment, in particular white enrollment.

+Epic Charter Schools, Oklahoma 2022

+In 2022, the two co-founders of Epic Charter Schools were charged with felony racketeering and embezzlement.

 Policy and practice

 As more states start charter schools, there is increasing speculation about upcoming legislation.
 In an innovation-diffusion study surveying education policy experts in fifty states, Michael Mintrom and Sandra Vergari (1997) found that charter legislation is more likely to be considered in states with poor test scores, Republican legislative control, and proximity to other states with high quality charter schools.
 Legislative enthusiasm, gubernatorial support, interactions with national authorities, and use of permissive charter-law models increase the chances for adopting what they consider stronger laws.
 He feels union support and restrictive models lead to adoption of what he considers weaker laws.
-Other barriers to charter expansion include restrictions on the number of charters permissible in a state, lack of state and local funding for facilities and transportation, and a political and philanthropic focus on expanding charters in urban areas rather than in suburban or rural areas.
+Other barriers to charter expansion include restrictions on the number of charter schools permissible in a state, lack of state and local funding for facilities and transportation, and a political and philanthropic focus on expanding charter schools in urban areas rather than in suburban or rural areas.

-The threat of vouchers, wavering support for public education, and bipartisan support for charters has led some unions to start charters themselves.
-Several AFT chapters, such as those in Houston and Dallas, have themselves started charters.
+The threat of vouchers, wavering support for public education, and bipartisan support for charter schools has led some unions to start charter schools themselves.
+Several AFT chapters, such as those in Houston and Dallas, have themselves started charter schools.
 In New York City, the United Federation of Teachers operates a charter school serving grades 9–12 in Brooklyn, NY.
 The National Education Association has allocated $1.5 million to help members start charter schools.
-Proponents claim that charters offer teachers a measure of empowerment, employee ownership, and governance that might be enhanced by union assistance (Nathan).
+Proponents claim that charter schools offer teachers a measure of empowerment, employee ownership, and governance that might be enhanced by union assistance (Nathan).
 Former President George W. Bush's No Child Left Behind Act also promotes charter schools.

 Over two dozen private management companies are attempting to increase their 10 percent share of a "more hospitable and entrepreneurial market" (Stecklow 1997).
 In the late 1990s Boston-based Advantage Schools Inc., a corporation specializing in for-profit schooling, contracted to run charter schools in New Jersey, Arizona, and North Carolina.
 In July 2001, Advantage Schools, Inc. was acquired by Mosaica Education.
 The Education Development Corporation was planning in the summer of 1997 to manage nine nonsectarian charter schools in Michigan, using cost-cutting measures employed in Christian schools.